St John the Baptist's Church, Leenside, Nottingham: History

 It was built in the Early English Period style in Bulwell stone.
 The dressings were from quarries at Cromford, Coxbench and Duffield, Derbyshire.
 The pier capitals were from Mansfield.
 The parsonage house was built in 1850–51 to the designs of local architect Francis Williamson.

 The first incumbent was William Howard 1840 – 1853.
 Afterwards he became Rector of St Peter's Church, Nottingham.
 Howard was succeeded by John Montague Valpy in 1853.
-During the incumbency of Valpy, St. John's was the first church in Nottingham to introduce a surpliced choir and choral and week-day celebrations of the Eucharist.
-Although it was designed for the poor working-class people in the Leenside area of Nottingham, its High Church churchmanship soon attracted a more wealthy middle class congregation from The Park.
+During the incumbency of Valpy, St John's was the first church in Nottingham to introduce a surpliced choir and choral and week-day celebrations of the Eucharist.
+Although it was designed for the poor working-class people in the Leenside area of Nottingham, its High Church churchmanship soon attracted a more wealthy middle class congregation from the Park Estate.

-In 1911 the Extra Parochial area of St. James' Church, Standard Hill was added to it.
+In 1911 the extra-parochial area of St James' Church, Standard Hill was added to it.

 It was bombed in a Second World War air raid during the Nottingham Blitz on 8–9 May 1941 and later demolished.
 The parish was joined with that of St George in the Meadows, Nottingham.